 • Ankle Swelling

-• Coughs, especially when they occur frequently at night.
+• Coughs, especially when they occur more frequently at night

-Don’t panic if you experience these, but make sure you get checked out if you are worried.
+If you experience these, don’t panic, but do make sure you get checked out if these symptoms persist.

 Family Heart Conditions